 You can also try adding some club soda because it has no sugar and zero calories, helping that weight loss goal of yours.

 Rule 4: Red, red wine

-Red wine is your bff, if you’d like to indulge in a little alcohol while keeping one eye on your health.
+Red wine is your bff, if you’d like to indulge in a little alcohol while keeping one eye on your waistline.

 Wine does have some health benefits, according to WebMD.
-Not only does wine carry iron, potassium, magnesium and antioxidants, it also contains less sugar than some sweet white wines, rendering it the more healthy option.
+Not only does wine carry iron, potassium, magnesium and antioxidants, it also contains less sugar than some sweet white wines, rendering it the more healthy, waistline-friendly option.

-With that said, low-sugar white wines exist, so check the sugar content on the liquor store price labels and choose accordingly.
+With that said, low-sugar white wines exist (more on that later), so check the sugar content on the liquor store price labels and choose accordingly.
 These days, you can also access this information quite easily by hopping online and Googling it.